Vital

 In Francophone West Africa, significant efforts are underway to meet national commitments and targets to improve maternal, newborn, and child health (MNCH) and increase family planning uptake.
 Two investment programs funded by the Bill & Melinda Gates Foundation that we support—The Challenge Initiative (TCI) and INSPiRE—are working together to advance integration of family planning and MNCH health services in the region to achieve greater impact.

 TCI works to rapidly and sustainably expand proven reproductive health solutions among the urban poor.
 Its demand-driven model enables local governments to lead family planning program implementation with TCI support and coaching.
-IntraHealth leads TCI’s Francophone West Africa hub, which has helped cities in Benin, Burkina Faso, Benin, Côte d’Ivoire, Niger, Senegal, and Togo add over 380,000 family planning users in the last five years.
+IntraHealth leads TCI’s Francophone West Africa hub, which has helped cities in Benin, Burkina Faso, Côte d’Ivoire, Niger, Senegal, and Togo add over 380,000 family planning users in the last five years.
 IntraHealth also leads INSPiRE, which focuses on reducing maternal and neonatal mortality by scaling up integration of postpartum family planning, MNCH, and nutrition (PPFP-MNCH-N) services in the nine Ouagadougou Partnership countries of West Africa.
 Since 2019, INSPiRE has seen a 123% increase in new family planning users and a 275% increase in postpartum family planning use at supported health facilities.

 TCI and INSPiRE initiated collaboration in early 2023 in four cities in Burkina Faso and Senegal.